 LINNMON (remember to shout it in your mind), is a lightweight and very inexpensive composite tabletop – only $23 for 47″ x 24″ piece.

-We loaded up our car with the products mentioned above, plus a few more for some other craft room projects coming up, and headed back to The Navage Patch.
+We loaded up our car with the craft table components mentioned above, plus a few more for some other craft room projects coming up, and headed back to The Navage Patch.

 And here’s the best part about it.
 When we got home, Barish offered to build the two HÄLLANS!
 I may have softened on visiting IKEA, but my distaste for building it is as strong as it ever was!